 Our factory technicians, certified field technicians and dealers provide technical and educational support around the globe.
 You’ll also find tons of helpful information on our APQS Education and Support pages, and even our fabulous APQS customer family members share hints and tips through our active public forum.
 As you can tell, we’re big on “family” and when you buy an APQS machine we treat you like one of the family, too!

 How do I load a quilt?

-Using a longarm frame means you no longer have to baste your quilt layers together – which is a huge time saver.
-We’ve made our table frames super easy to use so that you spend less time loading a quilt and more time actually quilting it!
+Using a longarm frame means you no longer have to baste your quilt layers together, which is a huge time saver.
+We’ve made our table frames very easy to use so that you spend less time loading a quilt and more time actually quilting it!
 Each roller is labeled to remind you where to attach your quilt layers.

 Since every quilter has pins in her studio, pinning is an easy way to get started.
 This blog post shows you how.
 Simply pin your backing and quilt top on to the marked rollers, slip your favorite batting between the two layers, and then attach the layers to the pick-up roller.
 Add the side clamps to keep your backing smooth and you’re ready to quilt.